wp-plugins/bootstrap-widget-styling/readme.txt

 Donate link: http://jdrf.org/get-involved/ways-to-donate/
 Tags: Bootstrap, widgets, mobile, responsive, default widgets Requires at least: 3.9
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Make widgets mobile.
-A bigger click area and cleaner look for 7 default widgets.
+A bigger click area and cleaner look for 8 default widgets.

 == Description ==

-* Gives Bootstrap styles to widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," and "Meta."
+* Gives Bootstrap styles to widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," "Meta," and "Tag Cloud."
 * Fast: must have Bootstrap 3 because it only sends one small file to the browser.
 * Disable plugin for certain widgets, using "Settings" page.
-* Works with all widgets in Bootstrap themes "Openstrap," "evolve," and "Unite."
+* Works with all widgets in Bootstrap themes "evolve," and "Unite."
 Mostly works on "Ward" (except for "Categories"), "Bootstrap Ultimate" (except for "Pages") "DevDmBootstrap3" (except for "Search").
 Doesn't work at all on "The Bootstrap," "Radiant," "Customizr," and "Inkzine."
 * Doesn't work if you have more than one of each kind of widget on a page.
 For example, two "Categories" widgets.
 * No setup needed, unless you want to disable it for certain widgets.